-The F-15 (codename: Strike Eagle) was one of the hottest America's jet fighters due to its awesome maneuverability and firepower!
-The game is giving you the chance to pilot that powerful jet on dangerous missions in the Persian Gulf and was the first in the F-15 Strike Eagle series comprising also the sequels F-15 Strike Eagle II and F-15 Strike Eagle III (only for the home-computers).
-Take control of the World's finest multi-role aircraft, from ground attack to air interception missions!
+The F-15 (codename: Strike Eagle) is one of the hottest America's jet fighters due to its awesome maneuverability and power.
+The game is giving you the chance to pilot that powerful jet in dangerous missions on the Persian Gulf and is the first game to the F-15 Strike Eagle series.
+Pilot one of the the world's finest multi-role aircrafts, and unleash hell from ground attacks to air interception missions.
 Your main goal is to destroy chemical warfare plants and lead an assault against the enemy by cruising through hostile skies down to the Middle East.
-During your missions you get into badass dogfights with other fighter jets.
+During your missions you get into badass dogfights with other jets.
 Ground targets can be tanks, airfields and ground-to-air missile sites!
-You have machine guns, guided missiles and bombs at your disposal.
-Sometimes the opposing jets make some very cool maneuvers whilst the plane's electronic displays and radars are simulated fully in the (little) cockpit!
-Missions can be at night or day too!
+Your bird is equipped with machine guns, guided missiles and bombs.
+Occasionally, the opponent jets perform some very cool maneuvers whilst the plane's electronic displays and radars are fully simulated in its (little) cockpit!
+The missions may take place either at night or at daylight.

-Graphics are ok, meaning that all the basics are found here: cockpit view, terrain, sky etc with an affordable (for its hardware) detail.
-Terrains show a kind of mountains (or rocks), aircraft carriers and bases whilst there a are a few clouds scattered around the sky.
-The enemy aircrafts are well designed and move pretty good too.
-All cockpit instruments are animated (i.e. fuel capacity, height/airspeed meters, radar, map and a kind of internal camera that locks the target).
-What I liked most was the pre-gameplay scenes.
-These are very well drawn with plenty of colors.
-They are static or animated too (i.e. the F-15 taking-off the carrier etc).
+The game's graphics on the Sega's portable console are adequate, meaning that all the basics are present: cockpit view, terrain, sky etc with an affordable (for its hardware) detail.
+The terrains include mountains, aircraft carriers and military bases and there are also a few clouds scattered around the sky.
+The enemy aircrafts are well designed and move pretty good and all cockpit instruments are animated (i.e. the fuel capacity, height/airspeed meters, radar, map and a kind of an internal camera that locks on target).
+What I liked most was the pre-gameplay scenes that are nicely designed with plenty of colors.
+They are either static or animated (i.e. like when the F-15 takes off the carrier etc).

-The sound is ok too, offering a few SFX along with some cute tunes.
-There also a few sampled speech right before airborne, such as "Eagle One clear to take off", "Good Luck" etc which looks rather impressive for the little Sega console.
+The sound includes a few sound effects along with some tunes.
+The Game Gear version has also a few sampled speech right before taking off, like "Eagle One clear to take off", "Good Luck" etc, a rather impressive detail for the little Sega console.